Mar Vista Animal Medical Center

 Generally a high digestibility diet is the best choice for an EPI patient.
 These foods are low in fiber and may be especially helpful for patients with trouble gaining weight.
 Many animals simply use enzymes mixed with their regular food if prescription diets prove too expensive.

 EPI patients commonly have an overgrowth of bacteria in their intestines which means that the unabsorbed nutrients in the tract have fed the bacteria living there (instead of the patient) and an over-population of bacteria has occurred.
 This results in a vitamin B-12 (also called “cobalamin”) deficiency as the bacteria consume the vitamin (instead of the patient getting his or her share).
-A course of antibiotics is helpful to correct this problem especially early in the course of treatment.
 Periodic injections of vitamin B-12 and blood test monitoring have been recommended for patients with EPI.
 The B-12/Cobalamin deficiency is a particularly big problem for cats with EPI, who typically require injections every couple of weeks for life.
 Folate deficiency is also common in the cat and supplements are required for the first month of therapy.
 Regular cobalamin and folate blood levels important for cats with EPI.
 Supplementation with the fat soluble vitamins (especially vitamin K and vitamin E) are not usually needed.

 Treatment is for life and without enzyme supplementation, all the unpleasant symptoms will recur.
 The good news is that a response to therapy is generally seen within a week of beginning therapy.
 Response can be excellent but approximately one dog in 5 will simply not respond well.
 Many do not ever regain a normal amount of weight.